drsoares/kafka-mirror-api/README.md

-A Java Api to enable mirroring topic(s) from one broker to another.
+A Java Api to enable mirroring topic(s) from one kafka broker to another.

 ### The problem